Airspeed indicator: Types of airspeeds

 An airspeed indicator for an aeroplane.
 Indicated airspeed is displayed on the black background (in this case both in knots (kn) and miles per hour (mph)).
 The pilot sets the pressure altitude and air temperature in the top window using the knob.
 Based on that, the white background scale in the lower left window moves to give true airspeed.

 Airspeed indicator with Machmeter, including moveable pointers (bugs) at the bezel.
 This ASI also has a second hand that indicates the never-exceed speed, which changes with altitude to avoid the onset of transonic shock waves.

 There are four types of airspeed that can be remembered with the acronym ICE-T. Indicated airspeed (IAS), is read directly off the ASI.
 It has no correction for air density variations, installation or instrument errors.
 Calibrated airspeed (CAS) is corrected for installation and instrument errors.
 Equivalent airspeed (EAS) is calibrated airspeed (CAS) corrected for the compressibility of air at a non-trivial Mach number.
 True airspeed (TAS) is CAS corrected for altitude and nonstandard temperature.
 TAS is used for flight planning.
 TAS increases as altitude increases, as air density decreases.
 TAS may be determined via a flight computer, such as the E6B.
 Some ASIs have a TAS ring.
 Alternatively, a rule of thumb is to add 2 percent to the CAS for every 1000 ft of altitude gained.

 Jet aircraft

 Jet aircraft do not have V_{NO} and V_{NE} like piston-engined aircraft, but instead have a maximum operating speed expressed in knots, V_{MO} and Mach number, M_{MO}.
 Thus, a pilot of a jet aeroplane needs both an airspeed indicator and a Machmeter, with appropriate red lines.
-An ASI will include a red-and-white striped pointer, or "barber's pole", that automatically moves to indicate the applicable speed limit at any given time.
+An ASI will include a red-and-white striped pointer, or "barber's pole", that automatically moves to indicate the applicable speed limit at any given altitude.